ryancwalsh/onlyfunds/README.md

 # Info For Developers

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The backend references Firebase

 ## Available Scripts